Ramo0510/alx-system_engineering-devops/0x00-shell_basics/README.md

-README file of the dir
+0-current_working_directory file contains script that prints the absolute path name of the current working dir